OctopusDeploy/docs/docs/octopus-rest-api/examples/replace-certificate.md

 position: 40
 ---

-## Description

-These scripts replace an existing certificate in the Octopus [certificate library](/docs/deployment-examples/certificates/index.md).
+This script replaces an existing certificate in the Octopus [certificate library](/docs/deployment-examples/certificates/index.md).

 ## Usage